terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### population_count

 As a population-based algorithm, GA maintains a population of individuals that represent solutions to the problem instance.
 This parameter defines the size of said population.
 The higher it is, the more opportunities GA has to find optimal solutions; however, computation times become longer.
 The lower it is, the faster GA operates, at the expense of its precision.
-Population count is usually set somewhere between 50 and 100.
+Population count is usually set somewhere between 25 and 100.

 #### population_initializer

-Population initializer is a function that determines how a generation 0 population is created.
+Population initializer is a function that determines how generation 0 population is created.
 An integer code that represents a function is provided here.
 The following population initializers are available:
 - 0: Random
   - Every individual is created randomly.
 - 1: Allele Permutation
   - A random individual is created.
-Then it is mutated and copied to the population every time.
+Then it is mutated (using allele swap) and copied to the population every time.
 - 2: Gene Permutation
   - A random individual is created.
 Then its chromosome is split into random genes.
 Using them, permutations of them are created and added to the population.
 If permutations run out, another random individual is created and the process is repeated until the population is completed.
 - 3: Simulated Annealing (SA)